fang150/fang150.github.io/_posts/2026-01-10-nothing-but-sweet.md

 Industry disruptors and soul deconstructors
-And smooth-talking hucksters out glad-handing each other And the voices that implore, "You should be doing more" To you, I can admit that I’m just too soft for all of it Ooh
+And smooth-talking hucksters out glad-handing each other And the voices that implore, "You should be doing more" To you, I can admit that I’m just too soft for all of it     <----disagree---->
+Ooh

 [Chorus]